cosmo-suite/NyxCompilationAndRunning/CosmicIC/README.md

 with the overdensity spectrum at a specified redshift.
 The transfer function used to generate the spectrum is in a file `cmb.tf` in the repo.
 The input file `input.par` specifies all the required parameters for generating the initial particle locations.
 It runs in parallel using MPI.
+Access is needed.
+Not open-source.
 The steps are as below.

 Dependenices: fftw library